 Terrazzo’s cost varies, depending mainly if it’s poured or tiled.
 A terrazzo tile may cost about 40Euros/sq.m. but if it’s poured that price tag can easily go up to 90Euros/sq.m.
 Also, I strongly recommend that you don’t skip applying a primer before the actual installation for it improves significantly the bond between the concrete slab and the two-component epoxy resin.
 (So that’s a small additional cost to consider as well).
 But a proper installation is the only way to ensure you won’t have to deal with problems in the future.

-The great thing about the comeback of this material is that its use is not limited to just flooring.
-Instead, designers are using it as wall treatments, counters, washbasins, light fixtures, bookends and tables.
-That way, you may introduce an element of surprise in your space without actually having to redo everything.
+The great thing about the comeback of this interior material is that its use is not limited to just flooring.
+Instead, designers are using it as wall treatments, counters, washbasins, light fixtures, bookends, tables, and cutting boards.
+That way, you may introduce an element of surprise in your space without actually having to redo everything or making any hefty commitment.
 That’s the part that appeals to me, that I find exciting – the new possibilities because of new ways you can use it thanks to the epoxy.
-For instance I would love to try out this material as a chopping board.
-Seriously, have they made any yet?
-Why not?
-Can you imagine a staple like that in your kitchen for everyday use?
-I would go nuts over it.

 Personally, I prefer the idea of including it in a living space as a decor object or a backsplash in a kitchen.
 I have also used terrazzo tiling, in bathrooms for client projects.
 I combined it though with white sanitary ware and countertops in order to create contrasts, while keeping it from becoming overwhelming.